privacy-scaling-explorations/incrementalquintree/README.md

 project](https://github.com/appliedzkp/maci), but has been placed in its own repository and NPM package so other projects can use it.

 `circom` circuits for zero-knowledge applications are also included.
+Please note that it is not possible to import `.circom` files from this module as the `circom` compiler does not yet have a way to specify custom import origins, like how `solc` has a `--allow-paths` flag.

 Solidity contracts are not included (yet).